 The authors of Vegan for Everybody have this to say about the process of developing the cookies:

 I liked reading about the steps that the team took to get the cookies they wanted:

 True to promise, these are chocolate chip cookies for chewy cookie lovers (and I’m one of those).
-They’re just crispy enough at the edges and hold their shape, but the interior of the cookie is all chewiness, in the best possible way.
+They’re just crispy enough at the edges, and they hold their shape.
+But the interior of the cookie is all chewiness, in the best possible way.

 The dough resting is a trick I’ve tried in other vegan chocolate chip cookie recipes before, and it really does make a difference.
 I opted for four hours—the longer end of the recipe’s suggested rest time—and was so happy with my results.

 It’s fine to treat some recipes loosely, adding in a dash of this, substituting a dash of that.

 It’s generally best to follow baking recipes closely, and this is especially true when a recipe has been designed with very particular results in mind.
 Here’s some of the key ingredients that you’ll need for the America’s Test Kitchen vegan chocolate chip cookies.

 I don’t recommend any substitute except for an all-purpose, gluten-free flour blend.
 If you follow a gluten-free diet, this is my tried-and-true for baking!